glossary — project title

 imaginary

 A shareable image of how the future can look like.
-It can be activated by a hybrid of experiences of our current world and speculative proposals that extend these experiences towards an understanding of potential future conditions.
+It can be activated by a hybrid of experiences of our current world and speculative proposals that extend these experiences toward an understanding of potential future conditions.
 Increasing the future component in the imaginary means engaging with uncertainties.
-Negotiating imaginaries means creating frictions.
-However, the gravity of relateable imaginaries with sufficient detail will help to overcome the feeling of being overwhelmened by the task of transforming urban infrastructures.
+Negotiating imaginaries means creating friction.
+However, the gravity of relateable imaginaries with sufficient detail will help to overcome the feeling of being overwhelmed by the task of transforming urban infrastructures.